gaverhae/blog/blog/content/md/posts/2021-06-06-functional-church.md

   \\(1 + 6\\)
 - evaluating \\(+\\):<br/>
   \\(7\\)

-In that sense, evaluating lambda calculus is way more familiar than executing Turing machines, to anyone with any training in arithmetic.
-It's also a lot easier to reason about lambda calculus expressions.
-For example, one could assert that two lambda terms are equal if they reduce to the same representation.
-In that sense, \\(\lambda x.x\\) is equal to \\(\lambda y.y\\), which matches a mathematician's intuition: it's the identity function, regardless of what name you give its argument.

 Simplicity is nice, but only if it comes without a loss of power.
 I've already claimed that lambda calculus is exactly as powerful as Turing machines, but at